 I am the author of Essence and Alchemy: A Natural History of Perfume, which won the 2001 Sense of Smell Institute's Richard B. Solomon Award.
 It continues to be translated and published around the world and is considered a cornerstone of modern natural perfume.
 I have developed my own line of liquid and solid perfumes, face, bath, and body products: Aftelier Perfumes.
 I co-wrote Aroma, a cookbook about using essential oils, and my line of Aftelier Chef’s Essences are used at Michelin-starred restaurants.
 I was recognized in Perfumer and Flavorist on their “it-list” of perfumers, chosen on Basenotes as one of the 25 most influential people in perfume, and named by Forbes as one of the top seven bespoke perfumers in the world.

-- a thorough understanding of the perfume essences.
+- a thorough understanding of the blending capacities of perfume essences.

 The class fee of $2,000 covers all materials, including the essences used.
 The topics include: